Solips1sm/mytennisnews/README.md

 ## Production Cron Workflow

-For a dedicated production worker, use the bundled cycle script to orchestrate ingestion, AI generation, and publishing:
+For a dedicated production worker, use the bundled cycle script or the hosted API route to orchestrate ingestion, AI generation, and publishing:

 ```pwsh
 npm run cron:cycle
 ```

+Hosted endpoint (guarded by `CRON_SECRET`): `POST https://<your-domain>/api/cron-cycle`

 Each run performs three phases: